-- 1. Report enrollment and distribution numbers, costs, and submit invoices.
-Monthly enrollment/distribution reporting data should be segmented by city, county, and age bracket and include: - a) # of children enrolled - b) # of books mailed - 2.
-Support project staff who will organize and support affiliates across the state.
-Provide the following in an Imagination Library Affiliate Report: - a) names and contact information for affiliate partners across the state - b) activities undertaken to support program leadership development at a local level - 3.
-Prepare an Outreach Efforts and Implementation report outlining: - a) program accomplishments - b) advocacy efforts and progress towards obtaining permanent resources to sustain programming - I.C.
+- 1. Report enrollment and distribution numbers, costs, and submit invoices via a monthly Imagination Library Book Distribution Report and Invoice.
+Enrollment/distribution reporting data should be segmented by city, county, and age bracket and include: - a) # of children enrolled - b) # of books mailed - 2.
+Support project staff who will recruit, organize, and support affiliates across the state, maintaining an enrollment of between 25-30% of Washington's 0-5 population. - 3.
+Collaborate with other statewide partners and organizations that engage in the distribution of books to families. - 4.
+Create tailored marketing materials and implement outreach strategies to ensure a unified state voice for marketing and media efforts that increase awareness and support for the program - 5.
+Engage potential corporate and statewide partners and funders to support Imagination Library of Washington and participate in the expanded Imagination Library Advisory Group. - 6.
+Prepare a Final Report outlining: - a) program accomplishments - b) advocacy efforts and progress towards obtaining permanent resources to sustain programming - I.C.
 Deliverables.
 The Contractor shall provide the following deliverables to the OSPI Contract Manager by the dates indicated below: